GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 git rebase upstream/main
 ```

 If you get any conflicts you'll need to resolve those and commit your changes.
 Then you can push your changes to your origin.
-Since rebasing changes the Git history, you might need to force push your changes.
+Since rebasing changes the Git history, you will need to force push your changes.
+But be careful, this will overwrite the commits in your origin.

 ```shell
 git push -f